Exposure to Environmental Contaminants

 Biomonitoring methods are constantly evolving, so exposure indicators may be added over time as data become available.
 For example, as part of its ongoing National Health and Nutrition Examination Survey (NHANES), CDC continues to add environmental contaminants to its biomonitoring efforts.
 EPA anticipates adding several contaminants to the ROE biomonitoring indicator suite in future years.

-In addition, other exposure measurements for which no national-scale indicators currently exist, such as personal inhalation monitoring, along with data from CDC's Environmental Public Health Tracking Program, may offer future indicators to help answer this ROE question.
+In addition, biomonitoring programs for indicators that do not yet exist at the national-scale, such as personal inhalation monitoring, along with data from CDC's National Environmental Public Health Tracking Program, may offer future indicators to help answer this ROE question.

 Landrigan, P.J., C.A.
 Kimmel, A. Correa, and B. Eskenazi.
 2004.
 Children's health and the environment: Public health issues and challenges for risk assessment.
 Environ.
 Health Perspect.
 112(2):257-265.